artbat/bus-stop-test/docs/about.md

-# You know HTML, CSS & JavaScript?
+# So you know HTML, CSS & JS?

 <!--DigitasLBi has one of the strongest front-end engineering lineups in London.
 We are passionate about innovating with web standards, best practice, emerging APIs, and are excited by the ever evolving modern front-end development stack: Git, Grunt, Node.js, Require.js, Bower, MV\* architectures, TDD, Responsive, *etc*.

 We're looking for talented developers who are passionate about HTML, CSS & JavaScript, who take pride in their code, and who want to build what's next-->

-## Show us
+## Show us your skillz
-This task is about buses.
 From time to time in London you'll need to catch a bus.
 Some lucky bus stops have live departure boards, but not all do.

-That's where you come in - we'd like you to build an app to show live a departure board for any bus stop in London.
+To help,  we'd like you to build an app to show live a departure board for any bus stop in London.

-This test is designed to assess your interest and experience in front-end web development.
+The task is designed to assess your interest and experience in front-end web development.
 We want to see your code, your approach, and your talent.

 ## What you need to build

-The minimum requirements for the bus departure board app are pretty simple:
+The minimum requirements for the bus departure board app are simply defined:

 1. Make sure there's a map, which lets you find any stop in London
 1. Make sure a user can select a specific stop, and see its imminent departures